alireza-ebadi/weather-forecast/README.md

 7. us_cities_Temp_prcp folder:
   -Conatins the historical time series data of all 210 US cities

-8. environment.yml:
+8. environment.yml and requirements.txt:
-  -The environment file necessary to recreate the python environment (python 3.6)
+  -The environment files necessary to recreate the python environment (python 3.6)

 **DISCLAIMER**
 1. The forecasting model parameters are determined by analyzing a sample city data and may not be suitable for all 201 US cities.
 One could develop a model for each city individually.